atena123/COOK-BOOK/README.md

 * **'Edit Recipe' - button** - allows user to edit particular recipe and make changes

-* **'Remove' - button** - allows user to remove particualar button
+* **'Remove' - button** - allows user to remove particualar recipe

 ##### Features left to implement

-* Feature that will allow user remove only its own recipes - but not others users'.
+* Feature that will allow user remove only its own recipes - but not others users recipes.

 ## TECHNOLOGIES USED